whaynes/STCW23/jekyll/_assessments/OICNW-2-3A.md

 <tr><td>

 {% capture behavior %}
-collect and consider the information required to plan a safe and environmentally sound voyage plan, taking into account paragraph 2 of the annex to [*IMO Assembly Resolution A893(21)*](IMO_voyage_plan).
+collect and consider the information required to plan a safe and environmentally sound voyage plan, taking into account paragraph 2 of the annex to {% imagelink IMO_Resolution_A.893(21).pdf, *IMO Assembly Resolution A893(21)*%} .
 {% endcapture %}
 {{ behavior | markdownify }}